 Recent Refurbishments: Queen Mary 2 emerged from a major makeover in 2016 looking fresh: the new Carinthia Lounge was an instant hit for live music in the evening and small bites during the day; the new French specialty restaurant, the Verandah, is well worth the $35 fee; and there are new single cabins for solo travelers.

-The Best Libraries: Queen Mary 2 has the largest book collection at sea, with professional librarians in attendance, and the space affords wonderful views of the ocean from comfy reading chairs.
-Queen Elizabeth and Queen Victoria both have two-level libraries.
+The Best Libraries: Home to 8,000 books, Queen Mary 2 has the largest book collection at sea.
+There are professional librarians in attendance, and the space offers wonderful views of the ocean from comfy reading chairs.
+In addition, Queen Elizabeth and Queen Victoria both have two-level libraries.